 There are several reasons why the conditions of an offer that has been made may need to be amended.
 An amendment may, for example, be necessary because the offeror has carried out one or more transactions on the side at a price which is higher than the consideration under the offer.
 As a result, the offer must be adjusted on the basis of the side transactions (cf. section II.14, first paragraph).
 It may also be the case that, in respect of an offer where the consideration consists of shares in the offeror company, the extent of the side transactions carried out by the offeror in exchange for cash consideration is such as to require the inclusion of a cash option in the offer (cf. section II.14, fourth paragraph).
+Another example is where a voluntary offer must be converted into a mandatory offer, as a consequence of which, inter alia, certain conditions to completion that were originally stipulated must be deleted.
 An offeror may, of course, also voluntarily wish to amend the conditions.